 This dish was inspired by a recipe for a Corsican/Italian dish called strozapretti, which consists of rustic ricotta dumplings loaded with chopped fresh herbs and chard.
-It’s like ravioli but with just the stuffing, and no pasta surrounding it.
-Traditionally the dumplings would be fairly rough and imperfect in shape, but I have shaped mine nicely into rounds.
-I’ve also baked them in the oven until golden, which is fantastic if you grate parmesan on top first.
-Baked in a rich tomato sauce, it’s pretty irresistible!
+It's like ravioli but without the pasta.
+Normally, the dumplings would be fairly rough and imperfect in shape, but I have shaped mine nicely into rounds.
+I've also baked them in the oven until golden, which is great with the grated parmesan on top.
+Baked in a rich tomato sauce, it's pretty irresistible!

 The ricotta for this recipe should be quite firm, which is easy to achieve if you make your own.
 Click here for my own ricotta recipe.
 Alternatively, you can use shop-bought ricotta and drain it overnight in a fine sieve.